ydprtm/pc_control_tutorials/boost_asio_timer_tutorial/README.md

     mkdir build
     cd build
-    cmake -G "Visual Studio 15 2017 Win64" ..
+    cmake -G "Visual Studio 16 2019" ..
     cmake --build . --config Debug --target install

-To run the built executable, browse to the bin sub-directory and use the following commands:
+To run the built binary, browse to the bin sub-directory and use the following commands:

     cd ..
     cd bin